Breaking boundaries: extending the orbit-averaged Fokker-Planck equation inside the loss cone: Immediate applications of the orbit-averaged approach

-We compare the numeric solution and its various estimates in Fig.\ref{fig:comparison_eta}.
-All the analytic estimates overestimate $\eta$, except for $\eta^\mathrm{CK}$ at $q\lesssim1$.
-The orbit averagedestimate has the largest deviations, still contained to a factor of $\sim 35\%$ at most.
-Considering that $q$ and $\eta$ range orders of magnitude in a stellar system \citep{merrittDynamicsEvolutionGalactic2013}, the difference between these prescriptions will be irrelevant for the solution of the 2D Fokker-Planck model Eq.~\eqref{eq:FP_oa} on a grid, as their variation over a single cell is typically larger than $50\%$.
+We compare the various estimates in Fig.\ref{fig:comparison_eta}.
+Analytic prescriptions overestimate $\eta$, except for $\eta^\mathrm{CK}$ at $q\lesssim1$.
+The orbit-averaged estimate has the largest deviations, contained within $35\%$.
+Since $q$ and $\eta$ range orders of magnitude in a stellar system \citep{merrittDynamicsEvolutionGalactic2013}, all estimates will be equivalent for the solution of the OAFPE on a grid.